Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 QMS is a software for

 * _managing and displaying of recorded waypoints and tracks_ (GPS data).
 A recorded track consists of a sequence of recorded trackpoints.
 The trackpoint data consists of location, elevation, timestamp and some other data.
-With the exception of rare failures caused by the recording GPS device this data is consistent (valid).
+Except for rare failures caused by the recording GPS device this data is consistent (valid).

 * _creating new waypoints and tracks_.
 The creation of a track requires a map so that track points can be properly located.
-If elevation data should be added to the track then this data (DEM data) should be available in QMS.
+If elevation data should be added to the track, then this data (DEM data) should be available in QMS.
 Finally, if routing should be used for track creation then routing data should be available in QMS.

 QMS offers quite a few easy ways to create and edit tracks.
 Among others

-* copy, cut and paste and
+* copy, cut-and-paste and
 * adding and deleting

 of trackpoints are supported.